Load Balancing Using Sparse Communication: Introduction

 \item \emph{Design recommendations.} We conduct extensive simulations to draw performance comparisons between different communication-approximation schemes.
 The simulation results both corroborate our theoretical findings, and allow us to offer concrete design recommendations under various operating conditions.
 In particular, we find that using our proposed approximation algorithm and server-side-adaptive communication protocol results in significant performance gains with sparse communication.
 Figure \ref{fig:second_paper_com_fig} shows the performance of our proposed algorithm for different communication constraints, relative to that required for full state information, compared to the well known Join-the-Shortest-Queue, Power-of-Choice (SQ(2)) and Round-Robin load balancing algorithms.
 As we will soon discuss, the fundamental communication requirements of JSQ and SQ(2) are at least 1 message per job.
 Our proposed algorithm outperforms SQ(2) using around $0.1$ messages per job.
 Remarkably, it also offers a significant improvement over Round Robin while using less than $0.01$ messages per job.
+We also demonstrate that the idle-signal based policies Join-the-Idle-Queue and Persistent-Idle cannot be considered as using sparse communication in our setting except for extremely high loads (e.g., above $0.99$), in which case the algorithms we propose perform better.

 \end{enumerate}